-Knowing what type of Amtrak train station you are going to, leaving from, or where your next layover might be, can help you plan for your next adventure.
+Knowing the type of Amtrak train station you will encounter can help you plan for your next adventure.

 - Staffed Stations

-- These stations have agents and other staff to assist you
+- These stations have agents and staff to assist you.

 - Unstaffed Stations

-- As the title suggests, these stations do not have any Amtrak employees Onboard staff can get you on and off the train or help you with questions relating to your train trip involving the train you are getting on.
+- These stations do not have any Amtrak employees.
+Onboard staff can get you on and off the train or help you with questions relating to your train trip involving the train you are getting on.
 The conductors or other onboard staff are not there help you plan a trip or help you book tickets

-- These stations do not offer services like baggage check, other services like pets and bike may also not be offered
+- These stations do not offer services like baggage check, and often other services like pets and bike may also not be offered

 - Platform Stations

-- Often are just a place to stand or sit and am Amtrak sign
+- Usually, are just a place to stand or sit and am Amtrak sign

 - The same is true as about onboard staff